stelios333/EDocBook/README.md

  5. Have fun!

  **Or**\
- Just download executable files from [Releases](https://github.com/stelios333/EDocBook/releases/tag/v1.0.0) (Available only for linux & windows 64-bit)
+ Just download executable files from [Releases](https://github.com/stelios333/EDocBook/releases/tag/v1.0.0) (Only available for linux & windows 64-bit)

 **Credits:**\
 Sounds by Oxygen sound theme.\